Tax Advice for Landlords15-08-2019 | Financial

-Landlord tax is an extensive subject, and one that is always changing.
+Landlord tax is an extensive subject and one that is always changing.
 If it’s something that you naturally understand, take in and keep up with then you’re probably one of a lucky few.
-There’s many different strands to landlord tax and you need to be aware of them all if you are to get the most out of your buy-to-let investment financially.
+There are many different strands to landlord tax and you need to be aware of them all if you are to get the most out of your buy-to-let investment financially.

-Here’s a general overview of the main taxes that landlord must consider as of August 2019.
+Here’s a general overview of the main taxes that landlords must consider as of August 2019.
 If you need in-depth, tailored advice on landlord tax, seek professional help from a tax specialist.

 What is Stamp Duty Land Tax?

 If you buy a property over a certain price in the UK, you will pay Stamp Duty Land Tax.
 The amount you pay depends on how much the property is worth.
 Let’s take a look at the brackets.